cvexa/LaravelPackage/README.md

 ```

 ## Description
-Input for keyword/sentence validation for max:500 characters
+Input for keyword/sentence validation for max:500 characters<br/>
-File extensions section
+File extensions section<br/>
-more than one can be listed in the input separeted by a comma, for example:
+more than one can be listed in the input separeted by a comma, for example:<br/>
-pdf, .php, .txt, css.....
+pdf, .php, .txt, css.....<br/>
-short on page description which extensions are skipped on CONTENT search in files, known skipped:
+short on page description which extensions are skipped on CONTENT search in files, known skipped:<br/>
-Microsoft Office files (for example ):
+Microsoft Office files (for example ):<br/>
-*.doc
-*.docx
-*.xls
-*.ppt
+*.doc<br/>
+*.docx<br/>
+*.xls<br/>
+*.ppt<br/>
 ......
+---
-valid content searchable CONTENT files:
+valid content searchable CONTENT files:<br/>
-*.php
-*.txt
-*.js
-*.css
-*.xml
-*.env
-*.pdf
-*.scss
+*.php<br/>
+*.txt<br/>
+*.js<br/>
+*.css<br/>
+*.xml<br/>
+*.env<br/>
+*.pdf<br/>
+*.scss<br/>
 ......
+---
-file extension filed can be empty, in that case all files extensions will be included in the search (except, for content search skipped extensions)
+file extension filed can be empty, in that case all files extensions will be included in the search (except, for content search skipped extensions)<br/>
-NO restriction on files to search by file NAME;
+NO restriction on files to search by file NAME;<br/>
+---

-Custom path application
+Custom path application<br/>
-if this input is present(not empty), the public select folders will be ignored,
+if this input is present(not empty), the public select folders will be ignored,<br/>
-denied permission for '/' and '/vendor', 'vendor' paths, this field is for searching in the root/ folder s of the laravel application, for example '/app' will search in Laravel/app folder, /routes will search in Laravel/routes
+denied permission for '/' and '/vendor', 'vendor' paths, this field is for searching in the root/ folders<br/> of the laravel application, for example '/app' will search in Laravel/app folder, /routes will search in Laravel/routes<br/>
-this field can be empty if so, will take the value of the next section dropdown.
+this field can be empty if so, will take the value of the next section dropdown.<br/>
+---

-Public Folder browser
+Public Folder browser<br/>
-with select can choose between all folders in the Laravel/public folder they will be listed, if all value is selected will search in the whole public folder
+with select can choose between all folders in the Laravel/public folder they will be listed, if all value is selected<br/> will search in the whole public folder<br/>
+---

-Search Filter
+Search Filter<br/>
-determinate to search by a file Name or file Content (by default by Name)
+determinate to search by a file Name or file Content (by default by Name)<br/>

-Priority:
-filter
+---
+Priority:<br/>
+filter<br/>
-extensions input
+extensions input<br/>
-custom path input
+custom path input<br/>
-public folder browser
+public folder browser<br/>
+---

-Result box
+Result box<br/>
-will appear after every search to show time consumed doing the search, and listing the results if any
+will appear after every search to show time consumed doing the search, and listing the results if any<br/>
-with the path to file where match is found
+with the path to file where match is found<br/>
+---

 ## Running the tests

 ```
 php artisan dusk
 ```
-if you want to see the tests in browser open : tests/DuskTestCase.php
+if you want to see the tests in browser open : tests/DuskTestCase.php<br/>
 and find this method

 ```